After 12 Months of Historic Lows

 We have not had products like this since before the Great Recession, specifically since before 8/2/2007.

-One of the advantages of working through an agent like myself, who is aligned with the largest mortgage broker in the country, C2 Financial Corp, is that I have access to almost every lender who is lending through the broker channel.
+One of the advantages of working through an agent like myself is that I have access to almost every lender who is lending through the broker channel.

 I personally have 26 years of experience in the industry, so my relationships with many of the prime lenders we work with goes back 15+ years.

-As I am the #6 producer at C2 for 2020, out of 1000+ agents, these lenders know me well and greatly value their relationships with me, which allows me to get things done more efficiently — as well as negotiate special rates — for my clients.
+As I have been a top producer for the last several years, lenders know me well and greatly value their relationships with me, which allows me to get things done more efficiently — as well as negotiate special rates — for my clients.

 Based on these relationships, and my extensive industry experience, I have the confidence to advise my buyers to write offers with no loan and no appraisal contingencies while guaranteeing purchase loan closings in 15-21 days.